Natas Travel Fair 2026

 Image Credit: MICOLO J Thanx

-Not many people know the difference between an alpaca and a llama but let’s face it, alpacas are so much cuter!
-Their soft, thick wool coats are often trimmed, giving them their very own personal style.
-Though they are not wild animals, you can find them in free-roaming grasslands and are too cute to miss out on!
+Not many people know the difference between an alpaca and a llama, but let’s face it, alpacas are so much cuter!
+Their soft, thick wool coats are often trimmed, giving them a personal style of their own.
+Though they are not wild animals, you can find them in free-roaming grasslands and they are too cute to miss out on!

-Their frequent interaction with humans has allowed them to be very sociable and curious, so don’t be afraid to go up to say hi.
-Take one step further to pat, and even feed them!
+Their frequent interaction with humans has made them very sociable and curious, so don’t be afraid to go up and say hi.
+Take one step further to pet and even feed them!
 One of their strangest habits is to spit when they feel distressed or are trying to exert dominance; expect them to shoot wads of spit at each other, or even at humans.
-To avoid this, just make sure that you are kind and loving to these delicate creatures.
+To avoid this, make sure that you are kind and loving to these delicate creatures.

 Where to find them: Denmark Animal Farm & Pentland Animal Stud, 2019 Scotsdale Rd, Denmark WA 6333